Search Close Search

 brehm-humanized-mice-diabetes.jpg

-Reconstructing human type 1 diabetes (T1D), using cells derived from T1D patients, in our novel immunodeficient mouse.
-It provides a better understanding about how humans might react to certain factors.
+Reconstructing human type 1 diabetes (T1D) in our novel immunodeficient mouse models using cells derived from T1D patients.
+These tools provide better insight into how people might react to certain factors.

 Development and Validation of Novel Mouse Models for Human Stem Cell Therapy

-We validate new models of immunodeficient mice by determining the ability of human stem cells to generate functional differentiated human cells and tissues that ameliorate disease in vivo.
+Determining the ability of human stem cells to generate functional differentiated human cells and tissues that mitigate disease in new models of immunodeficient mice.

 From New Models to Novel Therapeutics

-Dr. Brehm is co-director with Dale Greiner, PhD, a of a pre-clinical core to advance development & use of human-specific disease models at UMass Chan Medical School.
-The Core is collaborating with The Jackson Laboratory (JAX) Precision Genetics Center (JPGC) promoting interactions with clinicians and hospitals, access to patient data & samples, and comprehensive model assessment necessary for generation of models engrafted with human tumors and immune systems for preclinical testing.
+Dr. Brehm is co-director with Dale Greiner, PhD, of a pre-clinical Humanized Mouse Core to advance the development & use of human-specific disease models at UMass Chan Medical School.
+The Core promotes interactions with clinicians and hospitals, obtains access to patient data & samples, and conducts comprehensive model assessment necessary for the generation of models engrafted with human tumors and immune systems for preclinical testing, in collaboration with The Jackson Laboratory Precision Genetics Center.

 Modeling Human Tumor Immunotherapy in NSG Mice